m4rkw/monzo-utils/docs/monzo-payments.md

    arbitrary date in the future
  - Supports skipping payments on specific months for bills that are only charged during certain months of the year
+ - Supports regular monthly transfers to pots when salary is received

 ## Example